btb/SmartDiskII/README.md

 For this reason it is recommended to use true TTL ICs for all of the logic chips.
 In addition, for the chip at U5, Apple's original Disk II controller design called for a 9334 rather than a 74LS259.
-Indeed, using a 9334 does appear to make the circuit more tolerant of these timing issues.
+Indeed, using a 9334 does appear to make the circuit more tolerant of these issues.

 5.25 Floppy operation works by having the Disk II boot rom in the 0xxx region of the EPROM, and therefore active while U9 is held in